dutch-translators/Recent-Topics/README.md

 Recent-Topics
 =============

-Recent Topics for phpBB3.1 by Paybas versie 2.0.2
+Dutch translation of the Recent Topics extension by Paybas version 2.0.2

 Installation
 ============